cedar-policy/rfcs/text/0005-is-operator.md

 In particular, the validator knows that if `e has a` evaluates to true, then expression `e` is guaranteed to have attribute `a`.
 We can do something similar for `is`: when the expression `e is et` evaluates to true, expression `e` is guaranteed to be an entity of type `et`.

-## Other changes
+### Other changes

-The Dafny formalization of the Cedar language, corresponding proofs, and differential testing framework in [cedar-spec](https://github.com/cedar-policy/cedar-spec) will need to be updated with the new `is` operator.
+The Dafny formalization of the Cedar language, corresponding proofs, and differential testing framework in [cedar-spec](https://github.com/cedar-policy/cedar-spec) will need to be updated to include the new `is` operator.

-# Drawbacks
+## Drawbacks

 1. This is a substantial new feature that will require significant development effort.